BlueOnBLack/Change_Size_Class/README.md

-# Change Size batch File demo
+# Change Windows Size via batch File For Terminal / Conhost
 Change Size In Console / Terminal

 Add some demos from the script I made